burrittresearch/burritt-research/README.md

-# Burritt Research: Data Science for everyone else
+# Burritt Research: Data Science for the rest of us

 Welcome to Burritt Research!
-We provide data-driven solutions for companies in financial services, investment management, and publishing.
-And we do so in a way you and your team can understand, implement, and track.
+We provide data science solutions for companies who want to make sense of their data, but don't need or want to hire a dedicated data science staff.
+We turn data into strategies that touch nearly every aspect of a companies operations, from sales to marketing to finance.
+And we do so in a way that you and your team can understand, implement, and track.
 No jargon or esoteric nonsense.
 Just solutions that are effective and affordable.
-So, if you need help with data analysis, machine learning algorithms, and financial writing, please [email us](mailto:wburritt@burrittresearch.com?subject=Info).
-We'd love to hear from you.
+That's data science for the rest of us.
+[Let's get a conversation started today.](mailto:wburritt@burrittresearch.com?subject=Info).

+## Why Us

+Let's be frank: Unless you're a giant company in finance, healthcare, or manufacturing, you probably have little need for a dedicated data science staff.
+They're hard to get, expensive to keep, and difficult to keep busy on a daily basis.

+But the fact is you still have a big need for the highest analytical, statistical, and visualization skills that such a dedicated data science staff can deliver. .

+That's where we come in.
+Since 2005, Burritt Research has provided companies with effective and affordable solutions to their data challenges.
+At a fraction of the cost of employing a dedicated data science staff -- and without the hassle of retaining these highly sought after professionals -- Burritt Research can give you the data science expertise that you need.
+We can help you deploy tools that work effectively with structured (tabular) data, like Excel, IBM Cognos, and Tableau.
+And we can have your team up and running in no time.

+But we can also take your data needs a step further.
+While out-of-the-box tools can work on structured data, they have a tough time dealing with unstructured data like blogs, emails, social media feeds, and websites.
+And since unstructured data makes up a staggering 80% of the data out there, our

 ## Solutions